 If your local stores are sold out of hand sanitizer, you can make your own using common ingredients including isopropyl alcohol and aloe vera gel (here’s a recipe for DIY hand sanitizer).

 Thin, disposable nitrile gloves are usually included as part of a first aid kit.
 If not, they’re handy to have, take up little space, and are very inexpensive.
 But you also want something more substantial, like a pair of utility gloves.

 During any natural disaster, utility gloves like these provide invaluable protection if you need to clean up rubble or broken glass (remember that even if you weren’t hurt in any initial event, injuries incurred during recovery might be harder to get treated).
 They keep your hands dry while offering improved grip if you’re working in pools of water.
 They can also help to keep your hands warm.

 Yes, you can live by survival rations (energy bars and the like) alone, but you won’t want to, at least for a prolonged period of time.
 When you can’t count on having electrical power, the cheapest, most compact — and most effective — way to cook is with a bottle-top propane stove.
 These simply screw onto the top of a standard standard 16.4 ounce propane cylinder, providing a single gas burner.
 Even if you have a grill, this is by far the fastest and easiest way to boil water — for coffee, instant foods, even purification.
 And make sure to keep a 3-pack of cylinders handy.

-This version from Coleman (opens in new tab) goes for under $40, delivers up to 10,000 BTUs of heat, and includes a base that slips over the bottom of the propane bottle to make the stove steadier.
+This version from Coleman goes for about $40, delivers up to 10,000 BTUs of heat, and includes a base that slips over the bottom of the propane bottle to make the stove steadier.
 Speaking of propane: The tank that lasts a season when used only on weekends will quickly go empty if that grill becomes your temporary kitchen.
 So make certain you always have a spare propane tank on hand for that as well.